zvonimirsego/nyt-connections-generator/README.md

 You have 4 attempts, each attempt is reduced if you guess wrong.
 If your guess is correct, no attempt is subtracted.

 In the end there will be a `GAME OVER!` message, with the appropriate message depending on wether you won or lost the game.
-Then, correct groups will be printed in the order of thoughness (in the order they were generated) and how many hints you've used in the game
+Then, correct groups will be printed in the order of thoughness (in the order they were generated) and how many hints you've used in the game.
+Have fun playing this *NYT Connections* copy 😄.

 ## Literature
   - [nltk](https://www.nltk.org/)